v12mike/phpBB-symbols/README.md

 This version of the extension is designed for the Prosilver style and should be compatible with all styles that inherit from Prosilver.

+To install this extension, copy the directories and files to the /ext/v12mike/symbols/ directory of your phpBB installation and enable the 'Symbols' extension in the ACP customisation panel.

 This extension has no configurable items and no control panel.